 The two basic approaches to obtain WCET of a piece of code are estimation and measurement.
 At LIT, a tool called PERF is under development.
-This tool uses both approaches so to obtain the best of both worlds.
-Measurement provides precise results, but requires the target to be built and running the worst possible scenario, which is often hard to determine.
+This tool uses both approaches to obtain the best of both worlds.
+Measurement provides precise results, but requires that the target is already built and that the worst possible scenario is being executed, which is often hard to determine.
 On the other hand, the precision of estimation methods is highly dependent on the complexity of the estimation model.
 PERF is a design and evaluation environment: a project can be defined, files can be edited, compiled, linked; the resulting code can be analyzed from a timing perspective both via estimations as early as possible in the design cycle.
 Any tool (commercial or academic) can be inserted in PERF via plug-ins.
 This was the case of the text editor, the compiler and the linker.
 Hence, PERF is actually a framework to which many tools can be added.
 PERF works with the object code generated by the integrated tools, in order to obtain execution time limit estimations for functions that compose a real-time systems' software project.